Chris-Ike romps over Cardinal Newman | HamiltonNews.com

 More’s defence was also outstanding as it has been all season.

-They were constantly in the face of Newman quarterback Daniel Eldridge and forced several turnovers on downs.
+They were constantly in the face of Newman quarterback Daniel Eldridge and forced three turnovers on downs and made three interceptions.

-“The defence has definitely been our anchor,” said More linebacker Ryan Leder who recovered a blocked punt in the Newman end zone for a TD in the third quarter.
+“The defence has definitely been our anchor,” said More linebacker Ryan Leder who blocked a punt and then pounced on the ball in the Newman end zone for a TD in the third quarter.

-He also ran back an interception 63 yards late in the first quarter that eventually led to More’s third touchdown of the game, a three yard run up the middle by running back Josiah Clarke.
+He also ran back an interception 63 yards late in the first quarter that eventually led to More’s third touchdown of the game, a three yard run up the middle by Evan Hillock.

 More’s defence also scored a safety in the second quarter.